incubyte/incubyte.github.io/content/blog/commit-lock-file.md

 ### Deterministic Builds and "It Works on My Machine" Conundrum

 Imagine you are using `foo` with version `^6.2.8` and you run `npm install`.
 By default, npm installs the latest version, `6.2.9`.
-Once this code is committed, another developer from the team can check out the code.
-He or she executes `npm install`.
-But this time it will install `6.2.10` because `^` always check for the latest non-major version.
+Now, once this code is committed, other developers can check out the same codebase and proceed to execute `npm install`.
+But this time it might install `6.2.10` because `^` always check for the latest non-major version.

-In the ideal world, `6.2.9` and `6.2.10` should be compatible, but in the real world, it is not the case.
-The discrepancies can break your build.
-Worse, it might work in your machine but break the production.
+In the ideal world, `6.2.9` and `6.2.10` should be compatible, but in the real world, that is not the case.
+These discrepancies can break your build.
+Worse, it might work on your machine but break the production.

 #### The Solution: Lock Files